vasilvv/httpbis-alps/draft-vvv-httpbis-alps.md

 through ALPS.
 Such extensions are exempt from the initialization requirements of the Section 7.2.4.2 of [HTTP3].

-# New Settings

-In addition to specifying the use of ALPS, this document introduces a way for an endpoint to use HTTP/2 and HTTP/3 without any form of header compression.
-Previously, using SETTINGS to opt into the use of header compression would result in the first flight of requests being sent fully uncompressed; ALPS provides settings before any of the requests are sent, thus removing that concern.

-The following new HTTP/2 setting is introduced:

-  SETTINGS_HPACK_ENABLE_STATIC_TABLES (0x??):
-  : May be "0" or "1".
-If set to "0", the only allowed HPACK instructions are
-    "Literal Header Field without Indexing" and "Literal Header Field Never Indexed" (Sections 6.2.2 and 6.2.3 of {{!RFC7541}}), with index set to "0", and the "H" bit set to zero for both string literals.
-The default value is "1".

-The following new HTTP/3 setting is introduced:

-  SETTINGS_QPACK_ENABLE_STATIC_TABLES (0x??):
-  : May be "0" or "1".
-If set to "0", the only allowed QPACK instruction is
-    "Literal Field Line Without Name Reference", with the "H" bit set to zero for both string literals.
-The default value is "1".

-Those settings MUST be supported by any endpoint that uses ALPS in conjunction with HTTP/2 or HTTP/3.
-Both of those settings MUST NOT be sent outside of the ALPS.

 # Security Considerations

 In ALPS, both client and server settings are sent encrypted.
 Settings